Saleem Ali Fellow

 PhD, Environmental Planning, MIT

 MA, Environmental Studies, Yale University

 BS, Chemistry/Environmental Studies, Tufts University

-AT UVM: Saleem is a Professor of Environmental Studies at the University of Vermont's Rubenstein School of Environment and Natural Resources and the Director of the Institute for Environmental Diplomacy and Security at UVM's James Jeffords Center for Policy Research.
+AT UVM: Saleem is an Adjunct Professor of Environmental Studies at the University of Vermont's Rubenstein School of Environment and Natural Resources and the Founding Director of the Institute for Environmental Diplomacy and Security.

 RESEARCH & TEACHING: